Sunday, 22 December 2024

 OpenAI CTO Mira Murati announces her departure ahead of Dev Day, marking a significant leadership change for the AI giant amid rapid growth.

 Mira Murati, the Chief Technology Officer (CTO) at OpenAI, has announced her departure after six and a half years.
-Murati shared the news in a post on platform X (formerly Twitter), stating her desire to step away and pursue new explorations.
+Murati shared the news in a post on social media platform (formerly Twitter), stating her desire to step away and pursue new explorations.

 “I’m stepping away because I want to create the time and space to do my own exploration,” she wrote.
 “For now, my primary focus is ensuring a smooth transition and maintaining the momentum we’ve built.”
 Her departure comes when OpenAI is experiencing significant growth, but Murati’s decision signals a transition period for the artificial intelligence giant.